March 3rd, 2021

 Criteria for ELLIS units

-The creation of an ELLIS unit can leverage existing structures and funding or be created from scratch.
-In all cases, it requires a written agreement signed by the funding sources and relevant host institutions to commit for at least 5 years to the following tenets and processes:
+The creation of an ELLIS unit can leverage existing structures and funding but requires a written agreement signed by the funding sources and relevant host institutions to commit for at least 5 years to the following tenets and processes:

-• To foster the exchange of ideas and strengthen the ties in the network, ELLIS units are expected to host researchers of the ELLIS network (e.g. ELLIS Members, Fellows/Scholars, postdocs and PhD students).
-Researchers from the ELLIS units are encouraged to visit other ELLIS units.
+• To foster the exchange of ideas and strengthen the ties in the network, ELLIS units are expected to host researchers of the ELLIS network (e.g. ELLIS fellows, faculty, postdocs and PhD students).
+ELLIS faculty are encouraged to visit other ELLIS units.

 • ELLIS units commit to joint PR and branding with the ELLIS society.
 Press releases will need to be coordinated with the central ELLIS press office.

-• The director/head of each ELLIS unit will join the ELLIS Unit Directors Committee, with a solid commitment to serve as a reviewer for ELLIS and a visible engagement in supporting national and European policymakers.
+• The head of each ELLIS unit will join the ELLIS expert group supporting national and European policy makers.

-Machine learning is the key technology that drives a revolution of the economy and society.
+Machine learning is the key technology that drives a revolution of economy and society.
 A crucial goal of ELLIS is to shape this process by generating innovation and impact on society.
-Traditionally, university professors in Europe have a very high teaching load, often much higher than 4 hours per week (the common standard in the US) such that their impact is overly constrained to classroom teaching of students.
+Traditionally, however, university professors in Europe have very high teaching load, often much higher than 4 hours per week (the common standard in the US) such that their impact is overly constrained to class room teaching of students.
 Additionally, they typically face strong administrative barriers preventing industrial impact.
 ELLIS units need to have a clear dedication to overcome these limitations.
-The researchers in ELLIS units should have maximal freedom to choose how to invest their time into high-impact projects including the spin-off or start-ups, secondary placements in industry, memberships on advisory boards, etc.
+The ELLIS faculty should have maximal freedom to choose how to invest their time into high-impact projects including the spin-off of start-ups, secondary placements in industry, memberships on advisory boards, etc.

-To ensure a certain level of homogeneity across units, the salaries of researchers (ELLIS Fellows/Scholars/Members) of the ELLIS unit should amount to a total of at least 500k euro/year.
-Each unit is free to choose how to split such a budget into different positions (e.g. senior vs junior) and the number of such positions.
+To ensure a certain level of homogeneity across units, the salaries of the ELLIS faculty in an ELLIS unit should amount to a total of at least 500k euro/year.
+Each unit is free to choose how to split such a budget into different faculty positions (e.g. senior vs junior faculty) and the number of such positions.

-The total expected budget of each ELLIS unit is at least 1 Mio euro/year (excluding salaries) including funds from industry and funding agencies.
-Each unit will have autonomy in its allocation of the budget, except that a contribution to the ELLIS network is required as described below .
+The total expected budget of each ELLIS unit is at least 1 Mio euro/year (excluding faculty salaries) including funds from industry and funding agencies.
+Each unit will have autonomy in its allocation of the budget.

-- It is expected that from the above budget, 300k euro/year will be devoted to measures supporting the ELLIS network, such as funding ELLIS coordinator positions, hosting visitors, organizing ELLIS events or financing PhD students in the ELLIS PhD program.
-Financing ELLIS PhD students should represent at most half of the required 300k euro/year.
+It is expected that from this budget, 300k euro/year will be devoted to measures supporting the ELLIS network, such as funding ELLIS coordinator positions, hosting visitors, organizing ELLIS events or financing PhD students in the ELLIS PhD program.

 Guidelines for evaluation